Whether it’s your best friend or a family member, being invited to a wedding is a true honor.

 Even shades like off-white, ivory, or cream should be avoided.
 In some cases, you should also avoid colors like light blue, too.

 If you prefer lighter tones, try a gorgeous dress accented with pastel colors.
-You definitely want to create some contrast between yourself and the bride on this day.
+You want to create some contrast between yourself and the bride on this day.

 As for men, the no’s are similar.
 Never wear a black tuxedo to a wedding unless it’s part of the groomsmen’s attire.